ddrake/Gradebook/README.md

 #### Students

 Next add your students, either by using 'Manage Students' to enter them manually (first name, last name, email) or by using 'Import Students' to import them from a tab-separated text file in the application directory named 'students.txt'.
 A sample file, 'students.txt.sample', is provided in this repository.
-Students are always 'active' when added, but can later be inactivated or deleted.
-Inactive students don't show up on reports or when entering scores.
+Students are always 'active' when added, but can later be inactivated or deleted, whether or not they have scores.
+Inactive students don't show up on reports or when entering new scores.
+Later, as students add or drop the class, it's simple to export the list of students to a textfile for import into a spreadsheet.

 #### Categories